Merit criterion

 The BMA considers every request for legal support carefully, using external solicitors and Counsel where appropriate.

-Cases of particular interest to members' working lives and interests are invariably considered in great detail, normally by Queen's Counsel.
+Cases of particular interest to members' working lives and interests are invariably considered in great detail, often by King's Counsel.
 The advice we receive is legally privileged and confidential.
 In order to avoid undermining the interests of the medical profession, it is important that we preserve the confidentiality of the advice.

 Member confidentiality